 If you notice smells in the house, that your toilet or bathroom basins, shower or bath is emitting odours or that things are starting to flush and drain slowly, it indicates that you have a problem.

-If you have an internal vent in a bathroom or toilet, you may need it replacing.
+If you have an internal vent in a bathroom or toilet, you may need it replaced.
 Check if that is the source of the smell.
 External vents very occasionally can block, thanks to leaves or birds using them for nesting.

-Seals as well as vents can be a culprit when it comes to septic tank odours in the house.
+Seals, as well as vents, can be a culprit when it comes to septic tank odours in the house.
 If you suspect any of these, contact your plumber.

 Muck Munchers Digesta can help if you have a partial blockage.
-It’s microbes populate the waste on drain walls to digest organic material attached to them.
+Its microbes populate the waste on drain walls to digest organic material attached to them.
 When used regularly it will keep sink and bath waste traps and drains clean, free-flowing and blockage-free.

 Why Your Septic Tank Smells: Summary